 Characterized by increased resistance to airflow, particularly in the lower airways.
-Depending on the severity and duration of the disease, pulmonary compliance may be slightly depressed, and upper airway resistance may be increased if the simulated patient is assumed to be intubated.
+Depending on the severity and duration of the disease, pulmonary compliance may be slightly increased in these cases.
+Upper airway resistance may also be increased if the simulated patient is assumed to be intubated.

-Compliance: 0.04 L/cmH2O in each lung (0.08 L/cmH2O total compliance) Resistance: Upper airway: Rp20, Lower airway: Rp50 to each lung
+Compliance: 0.05 L/cmH2O in each lung (0.10 L/cmH2O total compliance) Resistance: Upper airway: Rp10, Lower airway: Rp20 to each lung